Manglawar: Manglawar West

 Manglawar West also known as Manglawar No.2 or Bami Khel is a Village Council.
 It is situated on West side of Manglawar.

 Manglawar West is inhabited by Bami Khel Pashtuns which is a sub tribe of Babuzai.
-Manglawar West also known as Bami Khel consisted of Musa Khel, Burhan Khel, Mir Khel, Usman Khel, Langar Khel, Bibal Khel, Fateh Khan Khel, Dawlat Khel, Esa Khel, Miangan, Mulan and other peoples.
+Manglawar West also known as Bami Khel consisted of Esa Khel,Musa Khel, Burhan Khel, Mir Khel, Usman Khel, Langar Khel, Bibal Khel, Fateh Khan Khel, Dawlat Khel,Miangan, Mulan and other peoples.

 Manglawar West consists of small mohallas (a bunch of houses in one place):